archetype-themes/plugin-theme-component/docs/Setup.md

-# Set up your workstation to be ready for Archie
+# Set up your workstation to be ready for Archetype Themes' CLI

 ## MacOS

 ### Installing NodeJS

-Installing Node.js is necessary to use Archie.
+Installing Node.js is necessary in order to use the CLI.
 You can use Node Version Manager if you might need multiple different versions of node on your system.
 You can use Homebrew to always have the latest stable version on your system.
 You can also get binaries from the [node.js](https://nodejs.org/en/) website.

 #### Using Node Version Manager